CS2103JAN2017-W15-B2/main/docs/UseCases.md

 #### MSS

 1. User requests to find tasks by keyword
-2. TaskBook shows a list of tasks with keywords that match the exact keyword <br>
+2. TaskList shows a list of tasks with keywords that match the exact keyword <br>
 **Use Case continues in step 1 of [List Tasks](#list-tasks)**

 #### Extensions

 2a.
 No tasks match the specified keywords
 > 2a1.
-TaskBook shows a notice message <br>
+TaskList shows a notice message <br>
   **Use case ends**

 ### Edit Task